voltade/vomeet/CONTRIBUTING.md

 Contributor License Agreement (CLA)

-To ensure that all contributions are legally clean and consistent with the Apache License 2.0 , Vexa requires every contributor (individuals and corporations) to sign a Contributor License Agreement (CLA) before their first contribution is merged.
+To ensure that all contributions are legally clean and consistent with the Apache License 2.0 , Vomeet requires every contributor (individuals and corporations) to sign a Contributor License Agreement (CLA) before their first contribution is merged.

 Individuals: please review and sign the [Individual CLA](CLA/Individual_CLA.md) .